oxalica/onedrive-fuse/README.md

 1. Use your package manager to install these dependencies:
     - pkg-config
     - openssl
     - fuse (libfuse)

-2. On Debian 12 you may need to also install the following to resolve missing files:
+1. On Debian 12 (and other distro's) you may need to also install the following to resolve missing files:
     - libssl-dev
     - libfuse3-dev

+1. If your rustc version isn't 1.65, and you don't mind not using the official repos, you can install it from here [Rust's official site](https://rustup.rs).

-3. Compile and install the program from crates.io:
+1. Compile and install the program from crates.io:

     ```
     $ cargo install onedrive-fuse
     ```

-4. If your rustc version isn't 1.65, and you don't mind not using the official repos, you can install it from here:
-    $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

 ## Prepare

 1. For the first time, you should register your own Application (Client) ID for the API access.